Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 🔍 KQL Detection

-My detection approach was to search the raw Apache log entries for known attack keywords.
-When I injected `;whoami` into the URL, that string appeared verbatim in the access log — a simple `has_any()` query surfaces every attack request instantly.
+The detection approach is to search raw Apache log entries for known RCE command keywords.
+When `;whoami` is injected into the URL, that string appears verbatim in the access log — a simple `has_any()` query surfaces every attack request from the noise of normal traffic.

 ```kql
 ApacheHTTPServer_CL